roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Yuuyami cheeks dyed, and her body jolted.
-Then, for a next few moments, the pair squealed, _Kya, kya,_ whereas imagining Rapha and Ohan.
+Then, for a next few moments, the pair squealed, _Kya, kya,_ while imagining Rapha and Ohan.

 "Now, Yuuyami, there is another case for your acuteness."

-During saying, Lydia raised up, and seated herself upon Yuuyami's lap.
+Whereas saying, Lydia raised up, and seated herself upon Yuuyami's lap.
 Facing Yuuyami, of course.

 "You turned a little aroused imagining Rapha-san and Ohan's play?"